yohman/22W-UP206A/Weeks/Week02/readme.md

 *   Welcome to week 2
     * Concerns?
 Questions?
     * Office hours - we're here for you!
+    * Week 1 assignments may be submitted this week without penalty
 *   Logistics: Next week is a holiday!
     * Plan is to do a condensed session on January 18, 2pm Tuesday afternoon (maybe 2 hours or so)
     * Session will be recorded